villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 [1, 4, 9, 16, 25]
 ```

 The rewritten `square_list\1` uses a helper function to enable the elimination of the call stack creation.
-Creating a private helper function `do_squaring/2` within the module allows for the original call syntax for the users' of the function.
+Creating a private helper function `do_squaring/2` within the module allows for the original call syntax for the users of the function along with a module-private, optimized implementation of the function.

-`do_squaring/2` takes two parameters, an accumulator list that holds the squared values and the list with the values to square.
-The function iterates over the list element-by-element, and finally when the list runs out of elements, the `do_squaring/2` returns the accumulated value.
+`do_squaring/2` takes two parameters, an accumulator list that holds the squared values and the list with the values to be squared.
+The function iterates over the list element-by-element, and finally when the list runs out of elements, the `do_squaring/2` returns the accumulated value carried over by the function parameters.

 ```elixir
 defmodule MathEx do